Foreign travel advice

 Money

 There are plenty of ATMs in major cities.
-However, there are currently problems withdrawing cash using foreign credit and debit cards.
-Almost all major banks in Belarus do not accept foreign-issued cards.
+However, there are currently problems withdrawing cash or paying with foreign credit and debit cards.
+Almost no major banks in Belarus accept foreign cards.
 Those banks that do may charge a higher commission.

 There is also limited cash available.
 Many ATMs have limits on the amount of cash you can withdraw, particularly for foreign cards.
 Not all cards will be accepted in Belarus.
 Many reputable international money transfer providers have suspended operations in Belarus.
-Consider having cash in US dollars or euros if you decide to visit Belarus.
+Consider taking cash in US dollars or euros.

 Sanctions